ktolent/Getting-and-Cleaning-Data-Project/CodeBook.md

   summarise_at(vars(1:79), mean)
 write.table(independent_tidy_df, "TidyData.txt", row.names = FALSE)
 ```
+#### Why is this dataset (independent_tidy_df) considered tidy?
-**The tidy data set is a set of variables for each activity and each subject.
-10299 instances are split into 180 groups (30 subjects and 6 activities) and 66 mean and standard deviation features are averaged for each group.
-The resulting data table has 180 rows and 81 columns – 33 Mean variables + 13 Mean Frequency + 33 Standard deviation variables + 1 Subject (1 of of the 30 test subjects) + 1 Activity.
+**The `independent_tidy_df` is a tidy data set because it is a set of variables for each activity and each subject.
+The 10299 observations have been split into 180 groups.
+These correspond to 30 subjects doing 6 activities each.
+66 mean and standard deviation features were averaged for each group.
+I also included the mean frequency variables because the instructions did not specify if these should be omitted from the calculations.
+The resulting data table has 180 rows and 81 columns which include 33 mean variables + 13 mean frequency + 33 Standard deviation variables + 1 subject variable + 1 Activity variable.
 The tidy data set’s first row is the header containing the names for each column.**